sasa1977/con_cache/README.md

 The allowed types are set and ordered_set.

-Additionally, you can override con_cache, and access ets directly, for example to do dirty writes:
+Additionally, you can override con\_cache, and access ets directly:

 ```elixir
 :ets.insert(cache.ets, {key, value})
 ```

+Of course, this completely overrides additional con\_cache behavior, such as ttl, row locking and callbacks.

 ### Processes